GU4243-ADS/Spring2018/Tutorials/Week1-Github/README.md

 #### Work on GitHub Desktop
 * Work in local repository
     * Add/Change files

+A *commit*, or "revision", is an individual change to a file.
+It's like when you save a file, except with Git, the save also creates a unique ID that allows you to keep record of what changes were made when and by who.

     * Commit to local repository
 	* Push to remote repository
 	* Pull to local repository